Wynne Armand, MD

 In addition to writing scores of editorials and Perspective articles for The New England Journal of Medicine, Dr. Curfman has given testimony to the US Senate and House of Representatives.
 He has also contributed amicus briefs in Supreme Court health law cases.

-Managing Editor, Harvard Health Publishing
+Managing Director and Executive Editor, Harvard Health Publishing

 Marc Garnick, MD

 Editor in Chief, Annual Report on Prostate Diseases; Health Dialog Reviewer; Contributor

 Dr. Marc B. Garnick is an internationally renowned expert in medical oncology and urologic cancer.
 A clinical professor of medicine at Harvard Medical School, he also maintains an active clinical practice at Beth Israel Deaconess Medical Center.
 He has dedicated his career to the development of new therapies for the treatment of prostate cancer.